Bananas, kale, grapefruit, milk – these sound like the makings of a healthy diet, right?

 Air-dried sausages or aged cheese

 Why not?
-Tyramine, found in the protein, is particularly concentrated in foods that have been aged, matured or fermented, like salami, pepperoni, pastrami, bacon, and mature cheese such as camembert, gouda, mozzarella and aged feta, among others.
-But MAOI drugs compromise your body’s ability to process tyramine, putting you at risk of the side effects including a sudden and severe increase in blood pressure, severe headaches, chest pain, rapid heartbeat, nausea and vomiting, among others.
+Tyramine, found in some proteins, is particularly concentrated in foods that have been aged, matured or fermented, like salami, pepperoni, pastrami, bacon, and mature cheese such as camembert, gouda, mozzarella and aged feta, among others.
+But MAOI drugs compromise your body's ability to process tyramine, putting you at risk of side effects including a sudden and severe increase in blood pressure, severe headaches, chest pain, rapid heartbeat, nausea and vomiting, among others.

 Don't drink it if you use clozapine, an antipsychotic.

-Don't drink it if you take a host of different medication, but particularly sedatives like certain antihistamines, pain killers including morphine, codeine, paracetamol, diabetes medication, drugs for HIV/AIDS and antibiotics.
+Don't drink it if you take a host of different medications, but particularly sedatives like certain antihistamines, painkillers including morphine, codeine and paracetamol, diabetes medication, drugs for HIV/AIDS and antibiotics.
 The more medications or drugs that are combined with alcohol, the greater the risk.
-Make sure you read any warnings or ask your doctor or pharmacist before drinking if you’re on any medication.
+Make sure you read any warnings or ask your doctor or pharmacist before drinking if you're on any medication.

 Why not?
-It may seem like the pharmacist is being a killjoy when they give you a warning about alcohol, but alcohol can be toxic when mixed with the wrong medication.
-It can increase side effects, including the risk of gastrointestinal damage after taking painkillers, reduce or increase the effect of certain medication.
+It may seem like the pharmacist is being a killjoy when they give you a warning about alcohol, but alcohol can be toxic when mixed with the wrong medications.
+It can increase side effects – including the risk of gastrointestinal damage after taking painkillers – as well as reducing or increasing the effects of certain other medication.
 Some of the common symptoms of a bad interaction between alcohol and medication include: drowsiness, dizziness, impaired motor control, memory problems, nausea, stomach cramps or vomiting.
-And you don’t need to drink a lot to feel the effect - these symptoms can appear after as little as one drink.
+And you don't need to drink a lot to feel the effect – these symptoms can appear after as little as one drink.

 Talk to your doctor